***Corona Virus (Covid-19) Melbourne Updates***

-The Pakenham Community Market operates once a month and stallholders come from miles around to sell their wares.
+The Pakenham Trash and Treasure Community Market operates once a month and stallholders come from miles around to sell their wares.

 Conveniently situated on the main Princes Highway route, it is easily accessible.